-- 2. Cut off sheeting not designated as "Sheeting Left in Place".
+- G. Sheeting Depth: In general drive or place sheeting for pipelines to a depth at elevation equal to the top of the pipe as approved. - 1.
+If it is necessary to drive sheeting below that elevation in order to obtain a dry trench or satisfactory working conditions, cut the sheeting off at the top of the pipe and leave in place sheeting below the top of the pipe. - 2.
+Cut off sheeting not designated as "Sheeting Left in Place".
 The cut ends of sheeting left adjacent to the pipe will be paid for as "Sheeting Left in Place". - 3.
-Do not cut the sheeting until backfill has been placed and compacted to the top of the pipe. - G. Sheeting Removal: In general, remove sheeting and bracing above the top of the pipe as the excavation is refilled in a manner to avoid the caving in of the bank or disturbance to adjacent areas or structures.
-Sheeting shall be removed as backfilling progresses so that the sides are always supported or when removal would not endanger the construction of adjacent structures.
+Do not cut the sheeting until backfill has been placed and compacted to the top of the pipe. - H. Sheeting Removal: In general, remove sheeting and bracing above the top of the pipe as the excavation is refilled in a manner to avoid the caving in of the bank or disturbance to adjacent areas or structures.
+Sheeting shall be removed as backfilling progresses so that the sides are always supported or when removal would not endanager the construction of adjacent structures.
 When required to eliminate excessive trench width or other damages, shoring or bracing shall be left in place and the top cut off at an elevation 2.5 feet below finished grade, unless otherwise directed. - 1.
 Carefully fill voids left by the withdrawal of the sheeting by jetting, ramming or otherwise. - 2.
-No separate payment will be made for filling of such voids. - H. Permission for Removal: Obtain permission before the removal of any shoring, sheeting or bracing.
-Retain the responsibility for injury to structures or to other property or persons from failure to leave such shoring, sheeting and bracing in place even though permission for removal has been obtained. - I. Preload internal braces to 50 percent of the design loads. - J. Proof test tie backs to 133 percent of the design loads and lock off tie backs at 75 percent of the design loads.
+No separate payment will be made for filling of such voids. - L Permission for Removal: Obtain permission before the removal of any shoring, sheeting or bracing.
+Retain the responsibility for injury to structures or to other property or persons from failure to leave such shoring, sheeting and bracing in place even though permission for removal has been obtained. - J. Preload internal braces to 50 percent of the design loads. - K. Proof test tie backs to 133 percent of the design loads and lock off tie backs at 75 percent of the design loads.